Scott Davies (footballer, born 1987)

 Scott David Davies (born 23 February 1987) is an English former professional footballer who played as a goalkeeper.
+He is currently the goalkeeper coach at EFL League Two side Oldham Athletic.

 Davies began his career at Morecambe in the Conference Premier.
-In 2010, he moved to local rival Fleetwood.
-He spent time on loan at Morecambe in his fourth season, before spending half of the season at Fleetwood's other local rival Accrington Stanley in 2015.
+In 2010, he moved to local rival Fleetwood Town.
+He spent time on loan at Morecambe in 2014, before spending half of the season at Fleetwood's other local rival Accrington Stanley in 2015.

 Early life

 Davies was born in Blackpool, Lancashire and attended Cardinal Allen Catholic High School.